NLF1234/cprg216-assignment2/README.md

 ## Notes

 * No external libraries are required.
-* The program uses simple Python features appropriate for academic assignment use.
+* The program uses simple Python features appropriate for the subject matter taught at this level
 * Files are structured to keep the logic clear and maintainable.